microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge03.md

     - Scopes - Update with Audience from your FHIR Server (under Authentication)

 ## Success Criteria
-- You have deployed a FHIR sample Web App in Azure with Sign-in that authenticates against your secondary Azure AD tenant, connects to your FHIR server and displays FHIR patient data in a web page.
+- You have deployed a FHIR sample Web App in Azure with a Sign-in that authenticates against your secondary Azure AD tenant to access FHIR server and retrieves patient data in a web page.

 ## Learning Resources